 Allocating resources

 ISO 9001 implementation, like any improvement strategy, requires personnel, time, and money to achieve.
-Top management is responsible for allocating the resources needed for successful adoption of the framework.
+Top management is responsible for allocating the resources needed for successful adoption of the framework and management of ISO 9001 standards, focusing especially on the commitment of top management to ISO 9001 initiatives.

 Here are some of the expenses that you should consider: